lolvOid/svgfusion/README.md

 ### `convertToVue(svgContent, options)`

-Convert SVG to Vue 3 component.
+Convert SVG to Vue 3 component. **Note: This is a synchronous function.**

 **Options:**